Configure individual Cloudflare rules for website pages

-- Ignore query string — regardless of the query string, the same cached data is used;
+- Ignore query string — delivers the same resource to everyone independent of the query string;

 - Cache all — cache all data.

-- In the Disable functions field select the functions that will be disabled for the page:
+- In the Disable functions field select the functions that will be disabled for the field:

-- Protection — Protection — disables Mailbox obfuscation (Email Obfuscation), SSE (Server Side Excludes), Web Application Firewall (WAF), Rate Limiting, protection against Web scraping attacks (Scrape Shield);
+- Protection — disable Email Obfuscation", SSE (Server Side Excludes), WAF, Rate Limiting, and Web scraping (Scrape Shield);

-- Performance improvement — disables Minification, Rocket Loader, Mirage, Polish;
+- Performance improvement — disable Minification, Rocket Loader, Mirage, Polish;

-- Select the checkbox Email obfuscation to hide email addresses on your web page from bots.
-At the same time, no visible changes are made for users.
+- Select the checkbox Email obfuscation to hide email addresses on your web page from bots while keeping them visible to humans.

-- Under attack — a level of security that is worth using only if the website is under DDoS attack;
+- Under attack — this level is used when your website is under DDoS attack;

-- Medium — only users who pose a dangerous or moderate threat are checked
+- Medium — challenge users who pose some threat;

-- Low — only users who pose a very dangerous threat are checked;
+- Low — challenge users who pose the greatest threat;

-- Enable the option SSE if you want to hide certain content on your website from suspicious visitors.
+- Enable the option SSE if you want to hide sensitive content on your website from suspicious visitors.
 You will need to wrap the content with the following tags

-- Click Ok to save the changes in Cloudflare.
+- Click on Ok to save the changes in Cloudflare.